Iran leader refuses US help, citing virus conspiracy theory

 Khamenei made the comments in a speech in Tehran broadcast live Sunday across Iran marking Nowruz, the Persian New Year.
 He had called off his usual speech at Imam Reza shrine in Mashhad over the virus outbreak.

-His comments come as Iran has over 20,600 confirmed cases of the new coronavirus amid 1,556 reported deaths.
+His comments come as Iran has over 21,600 confirmed cases of the new coronavirus amid 1,685 reported deaths, according to government figures released Sunday.

 Iran is one of the hardest-hit countries in the world by the new virus.
 Across the Mideast, Iran represents eight of 10 cases of the virus and those leaving the Islamic Republic have carried the virus to other countries.